Japanese Voyeurs: History

-Japanese Voyeurs was a British band from London, England, formed in 2007 consisting of Romily Alice, Johnny Seymour, Tom Lamb, Rikki Waldron and Steve Wilson.
+Japanese Voyeurs formed in 2007.
+It founders Romily Alice (vocals/guitar), Rikki Waldron (keyboard) attended school together and were introduced to Johnny Seymour (bass) and Tom Lamb (guitar) by a mutual friend.
+Early on, the band performed alongside Dinosaur Pile Up, whose member Steve Wilson joined Japanese Voyeurs as drummer in 2009.
+In October 2009, they toured the United Kingdom, supporting Johnny Foreigner, alongside Tellison.
 The band's first release was Sicking and Creaming, a 2009 EP.
-In 2010, they released the double A-side of "That Love Sound" and "Blush".
+On 18 December 2010, they released the double A-side of "That Love Sound" and "Blush".

 In March 2011, they flew to Vancouver, British Columbia, Canada, to record their debut album, Yolk, with Garth Richardson.
 They released Yolk on 11 July 2011.
 In July 2011, they opened for Slash at a number of concerts.
+They performed at Download Festival 2010.
+In December 2010, they supported Young Guns on their UK tour.
+In February 2011, they toured the UK as a part of the Rock Sound Exposure tour alongside the Xcerts and Dinosaur Pile-up, rotating who headlines each night.
+They performed at the 2011 Camden Crawl.

 On 8 March 2012, the band split up, stating on their Facebook page that 'we simply can't afford to keep doing the band'.
-Drummer Steve Wilson left to join Hawk Eyes and bassist Johnny Seymour joined Dinosaur Pile-Up.
+Seymour went on to join Dinosaur Pile-Up, Wilson joined Hawk Eyes. and Alice became a visual artist.